Photo by Gregory Pappas on Unsplash

-When we have anxiety often one of the first things to suffer is our sleep.
-It may be difficult for us to drop off to sleep: we ruminate, toss and turn.
-Or maybe you have no problem dropping off, but wake suddenly at 3 am with an anxious thought and are then unable to return to sleep.
+When you have anxiety often one of the first things to suffer is your sleep.
+Insomnia is where it may be difficult for you to drop off to sleep, or perhaps you wake at 3 am with an anxious thought and are then unable to return to sleep.
 However, the good news is that if we can improve your sleep quality, deep sleep reduces anxiety levels.

 Something as simple as getting better quality sleep could help reduce your anxiety levels.
 How awesome is that!